 It is very evident within children who are at such a vulnerable young age that sugar definitely affects them.
-Too much cake and icecream at any birthday party and children turn into ‘energizer bunnies’ who bounce off walls as they need to burn off their excess energy.
+Too much cake and icecream at any birthday party and children turn into 'energizer bunnies’ who bounce off walls as they need to burn off their excess energy.
 It is no surprise then, that it has been well documented that children who eat more nutritiously have more stable minds, can focus more and end up healthier and happier.
-Of course, this is the same with adults and this Research Verified review will tell you more about staying healthy and happy.
+Of course, this is the same with adults.
+Many grown-ups also find taking a nutritional supplement or two helps them stay healthy and happy.
 So let’s look at the food we should be giving to our children:

 Carbohydrates can be a complex topic.
 Not everyone understands that once simple carbohydrates like croissants and cookies are swallowed they simply turn into sugar.
 Children need to ingest more complex carbs with a good, healthy fiber content which allow digestion to be an easier process.
 Examples of such carbs would be: